markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 GitHub now has our two files and a record of our three previous commits!
 This means we could download this repository on another computer and continue working without missing a beat, or we could add other developers to the project and let them commit and push to this same location.

-From now on, `git push` should become part of your normal Git routine to ensure your changes always make it to GitHub.
+From now on, `git push` should become part of your normal Git routine to ensure that your changes always make it to GitHub.
 Memorize these three commands:

 ```bash
 git add -A